 Go back to the Services, Deployments, and Jobs page, and you can see the corresponding Service, Deployment, and Job of the image have been all created successfully.

 In your Docker Hub repository, you can see that KubeSphere has pushed the image to the repository with the expected tag.

 Step 5: Access the S2I Service

-On the Services page, click the S2I Service to go to its detail page.
+On the Services page, click the S2I Service to go to its details page.